James-dwyer/Final-Project/README.md

 <h1><b>Pong Game using Class Design</b></h1>
 <h3>The Pong Program uses inheritance and intentional class design to create a Pong Game with Arraylists, key listeners, final classes ect.</h3>
 <p>In the Pong program I use "Shape" as the top of inheritance and create the x and y variables in the abstract Shape class.
 I then branched out from the Shape class into both the "Square" Class as well as the "Circle" Class.
 The "Square" class inherits the x and y variables from the Shape class while also creating the Width variable.
 The "Circle" Class is similar in the way that it inherits the x and y from "Shape" but it creates a Diameter variable.
 The Circle eventually extends to Ellipse which then goes to Ball.
-Which inherits and creates Variables but does not repeat creation of variables and is only declared once</p>
+Which inherits and creates Variables but does not repeat creation of variables and is only declared once.
+This is also the case when Square extends to "Rectangle" and then "Paddle"</p>
 <br></br>
 <h2><u>Interest in the Program</u></h2>
 <p>I chose to do this project on Pong because I have worked with Pong for majority of the course and I think I am comfortable with Pong and how to make the game work</p>